An Overview of Microfinance Company Registration

 The different types of Microfinance Institution are as follows:

-To register a Microfinance Company as a section 8 company, the applicant company needs to first apply for DSC (Digital Signature Certificate) and DIN (Directors Identification Number) for all the proposed directors.
+- Section 8 Registered Microfinance Institutions: To register a Microfinance Company as a Section 8 Company, the applicant company needs to first apply for DSC (Digital Signature Certificate) and DIN (Directors Identification Number) for all the proposed directors.
 After that, it needs to file an application for Name Approval in form INC – 1.
-Further, it need to draft the Memorandum of Association and Articles of Association for the company and need to file INC – 12, together with the required documents to acquire license.
+Further, it needs to draft the Memorandum of Association and Articles of Association for the company and need to file INC – 12, together with the required documents to acquire a license.

 Documents required for Microfinance Company Registration